namazso/SecureUxTheme/README.md

 ## Download is MALWARE???

 Some silly antiviruses tend to flag the installer as malware, because it's elevated and unsigned (this method [clearly](https://www.securityweek.com/use-fake-code-signing-certificates-malware-surges) [works](https://www.zdnet.com/article/hackers-are-selling-legitimate-code-signing-certificates-to-evade-malware-detection/) [btw](http://signedmalware.org/)).
 I'm submitting all releases before release to Microsoft for analysis if they're detected, but I can't guarantee the same for all the other AVs.
 Since I'm not planning to have my IRL name plastered everywhere, I won't be getting a signing certificate either.
-However if you do have one and are willing help signing, please contach me.
+However if you do have one and are willing help signing, please contact me.

 ## LogonUI fix